MEDIATING – WILL AND ESTATE DISPUTES

 Emotional benefits.
 The emotional benefits of mediation can be significant.
 Mediation gives parties a chance to be heard.
 For some family members, being able to air grievances and receiving an apology or explanation for troubling behavior may be more important than receiving a property.
 Mediation may be less stressful and traumatic than litigation because litigation in court pits parties against each other and often escalates the conflict.

 Also, Mediation gives parties more control over the process and outcome often increasing the participating parties satisfaction with the dispute resolution.
 With litigation, often even after a probate judge rules in a court case, the conflict within the family persists.
 That anger and estrangement between family members may continue for years.

 In contested guardianship proceedings, mediation involves the older adult in the process giving that person a voice and helping him or her to listen to the concerns of family members.
 Mediation may leave the older person feeling less angry and confused and more cared for by family members than they will in a formal court case.

 Cost-effectiveness.
 Mediation may also be more cost-effective than litigation.
-Do the math…you can pay one divorce Probate mediator to work with everyone.
-Or everyone can each pay their own attorney their retainer and hourly rate to talk at each other and then tell you what the other attorneys said.
+Do the math…you can pay one estate mediator to work “with” everyone, or the family can each pay their own attorney an hourly rate to talk “at” each other.
 Those attorney fees add up fast!

 How Probate mediation works.